CordlessCoder/avon/tutorial/TUTORIAL.md

 "}
 ```

 This demonstrates cascading `let` expressions: each `let` introduces a symbol visible in the following `in` expression.
-Always remember to include the `in` keyword — examples and previous docs that omitted it were incorrect and have been fixed.
+Always remember to include the `in` keyword.